 By enhancing POS data with bank transaction data and proprietary census of offline identity and behavior, you can begin to identify individuals behind card transactions–as well as actual purchases, seasonality, daypart, channel preferences, and more.
 This information delivers both the scale and specificity you need to understand what’s working and what’s not.

 We recently helped a client identify which daily special promotions were most effective by tracking YoY spend and frequency, as well as highest repeat rates for new customers.
 As a result, the client knew which days of the week and times of day to place daily offers for maximum results.

 We help our clients build unified, privacy-safe profiles of loyalty and non-loyalty customers with SKU-level purchase history and hundreds of enriching demographics, socioeconomic and lifestyle attributes that power analytics, targeted marketing and closed-loop measurement.

-To learn more about the first enterprise customer data platform (CDP) that enables the identification, understanding and engagement of all customers (loyalty and non-loyalty, offline and online), contact us today.
+To learn more about the first data and audience platform that enables the identification, understanding and engagement of all customers (loyalty and non-loyalty, offline and online), contact us today.